Heard Island and McDonald Islands: Birds

 A further 28 seabird species are recorded as either non-breeding visitors or have been noted during 'at-sea surveys' of the islands.
-All recorded breeding species, other than the Heard Island sheathbill, are listed marine species under the Australian Environmental Protection and Biodiversity Act (1999, four are listed as threatened species and five are listed migratory species.
+All recorded breeding species, other than the Heard Island sheathbill, are listed marine species under the Australian Environmental Protection and Biodiversity Act (1999, four are listed as threatened species and five are listed as migratory species.
 Under the EPBC Act a recovery plan has been made for albatrosses and giant petrels, which calls for ongoing population monitoring of the species found at HIMI, and at the time of preparing this plan a draft recovery plan has also been made for the Heard Island cormorant (or shag) and Antarctic tern.

 The recorded populations of some seabird species found in the Reserve have shown marked change.
-The king penguin population is the best studied seabird species on Heard Island and has shown a dramatic increase since first recorded in 1947/48, with the population doubling every five years or so for more than 50 years.
+The king penguin population is the best-studied seabird species on Heard Island and has shown a dramatic increase since first recorded in 1947–1948, with the population doubling every five years or so for more than 50 years.

-A paper reviewing population data for the black-browed albatross between 1947 and 2000/01 suggested that the breeding population had increased to about three times that present in the late 1940s, although a Convention for the Conservation of Antarctic Marine Living Resources CCAMLR) Working Group was cautious about the interpretation of the increasing trend given the disparate nature of the data, as discussed in the paper.
-The discovery of a large, previously unknown, colony of Heard shags in 2000/01 at Cape Pillar raised the known breeding population from 200 pairs to over 1000 pairs.
+A paper reviewing population data for the black-browed albatross between 1947 and 2000–2001 suggested that the breeding population had increased to about three times that present in the late 1940s, although a Convention for the Conservation of Antarctic Marine Living Resources CCAMLR) Working Group was cautious about the interpretation of the increasing trend given the disparate nature of the data, as discussed in the paper.
+The discovery of a large, previously unknown, colony of Heard shags in 2000–2001 at Cape Pillar raised the known breeding population from 200 pairs to over 1000 pairs.
 The breeding population of southern giant petrels decreased by more than 50% between the early 1950s and the late 1980s.